 VI Peels are effective for all skin types, tones and ages.
-The peel, with its many acids and vitamins, attacks skin problems at the cellular level, rather than just the surface.
+VI chemical peels, with their many acids and vitamins, attack skin problems at the cellular level, rather than just the surface.

-Your Guide to the Different Types of Chemical Peels
+Your Guide to the Different Chemical Peel Types

 If you’ve tried everything under the sun to improve the quality of your skin, but nothing seems to work, it may be time to make an appointment for a chemical peel.
-They use a variety of ingredients to get rid of acne, make your skin feel soft, repair damaged skin and lighten your pigmentation.
+Depending on the type of peel (superficial peels to deep peels), you’ll be able to address your skin problems.
+Chemical peels use a variety of ingredients to get rid of acne, make your skin feel soft, repair damaged skin and lighten your pigmentation.

 So, what are you waiting for?
-Give us a call for a consultation or to schedule a skin peel.
+Give us a call for a chemical peel consultation or to schedule an appointment.